kartsbay/telusTest/README.md

 2. To run the application ```gradle bootRun```

 ## Tests:
-1. Unit tests have been configured
+1. Unit tests have been configured for the service
+2. ntegration tests run the spring boot tests